-The Fund's assets are held in the name of Macquarie as the responsible entity of the Fund.
-Citi has been appointed as the custodian of the Fund.
-However, as the Fund's assets are held by Macquarie, Citi's role is limited to providing services to the Fund in relation to some of the cash held by the Fund for day-to-day operational purposes (which is generally a small percentage of the Fund's total cash holdings).
+The Significant Underlying Fund's assets are held in the name of Macquarie as the responsible entity of the Fund.
+JPM is the custodian of the Significant Underlying Fund.
+However, as the Significant Underlying Fund's assets are held in the name of Macquarie, JPM's role is limited to providing services to the Significant Underlying Fund in relation to the cash that the Significant Underlying Fund holds for day-to-day operational purposes, which is generally a small percentage of the Significant Underlying Fund's total cash holdings.